NimbleEdge/EnvisEdge/README.md

 This project follows the [all-contributors](https://github.com/NimbleEdge/EnvisEdge/blob/main/CONTRIBUTING.md) specification.Contributions of any kind are welcome!!

 # FAQ and Other Questions
-You can know more about Nimbleedge on the [about nimbleedge page](https://www.nimbleedge.ai/about-us) If you have question about the code or any general question about the repository or project, please head towards our [discord](https://nimbleedge.ai/discord)
+You can know more about Nimbleedge on the [about nimbleedge page](https://www.nimbleedge.ai/about-us).If you have question about the code or any general question about the repository or project, please head towards our [discord](https://nimbleedge.ai/discord).

 # License
 EnvisEdge has a [Apache License 2.0](https://github.com/NimbleEdge/EnvisEdge/blob/refactor-user-module/LICENSE)